brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 The Gatling test shows that the performance problem is back.
 Delete the `http.httpBasic()` line and the problem goes away.
 Something to do with authentication then.
 I didn't find anything in Spring Security or Spring Boot documentation to explain it.

 I'm not sure how you'd figure it out if you didn't know where to start.
 GIven a little experience with passwords and authentication you can join the remaining dots.
-There's two things going on, the first is password encoding.
+There's two things going on that could be responsible.
+Let's look at password encoding.

 ### Password Encoding